mytrout/Pipelines/docs/pipelines-core-breaking-changes-4-0-0.md

 ParameterCreationDelegate also relied on the class ParameterCreationResult, so that class moved with ParameterCreationDelegate to the MyTrout.Pipelines namespace.

-The logger parameter of ParameterCreationDelegate was defined in terms of ILogger<StepActivator>.
-StepActivator was located in the MyTrout.Pipelines.Core which again required a change.
-ParameterCreationDelegate's logger parameter was altered from ILogger<StepActivator> to ILogger<IStepActivator>.
+The logger parameter of ParameterCreationDelegate was defined in terms of ILogger&lt;StepActivator&gt;StepActivator was located in the MyTrout.Pipelines.Core which again required a change.
+ParameterCreationDelegate's logger parameter was altered from ILogger&lt;StepActivator&gt; to ILogger&lt;IStepActivator&gt;.

 Once the ParameterCreationDelegate's parameters were changed, all of the currently implemented methods that matched the ParameterCreationDelegates parameter list were changed: